Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Introduction

 \section{Introduction}

 The detection of abrupt changes in the statistical behavior of streaming data is a classic and fundamental problem in signal processing and statistics \citep{siegmund1985sequential,poor-hadj-QCD-book-2008,veeravalli2013quickest,tartakovsky2014sequential}.
 A change point refers to the time when the underlying data distribution changes, and it may correspond to a triggering event that could have catastrophic consequences if not detected promptly.
 Therefore, the goal is to detect the change in distribution as quickly as possible, subject to false alarm constraints.
+Such problems have been extensively studied in the univariate setting, especially for detecting mean shifts \citep{wang2020univariate,chan2013detection,fryzlewicz2014wild,yu2023note,li2015m}.

 In the multivariate setting where multiple variables are observed, in addition to changes in univariate characteristics, crucial events are often marked by abrupt correlational changes \citep{cabrieto2018capturing}.
-Such multivariate settings are common in network data, including social networks \citep{raginsky_OCP, PeelClauset2014}, sensor networks \citep{VenuSensor2010}, and cyber-physical systems \citep{cyberphysical15,chen2015quickest,LakhinaCrovellaDiot2004}.
+Such multivariate settings are common in network data, including social networks \citep{raginsky_OCP, PeelClauset2014,wang2021optimal}, sensor networks \citep{VenuSensor2010}, and cyber-physical systems \citep{cyberphysical15,chen2015quickest,LakhinaCrovellaDiot2004}.
 The correlation changes are significant in various real-world applications.
 For example, in economics, increasing associations among diverse financial assets are often associated with financial crises \citep{galeano2017dating,wied2017nonparametric}.
-In climate science, the El Ni{\~n}o events, the most important phenomenon of contemporary natural climate variability, exemplifies a phenomenon in which interactions between different locations in the Pacific strengthen before and weaken during events \citep{ludescher2013improved}.
-In seismic detection, the correlations between the sensors strengthen when a seismic event occurs \citep{xie2019-isit}.
+In climate science, the El Ni{\~n}o event, the most important phenomenon of contemporary natural climate variability, exemplifies a phenomenon in which interactions between different locations in the Pacific strengthen before and weaken during events \citep{ludescher2013improved}.
+In seismology, correlations between seismic sensors typically strengthen when a seismic event occurs \citep{xie2019-isit}.